WASdev/azure.websphere-traditional.image/docs/howto-update-image.md

 1. Visit Partner Center at https://partner.microsoft.com/.
 1. Sign in to the partner center by selecting the **Partner Center** link in the upper right corner of the page, next to **Search**.
 You must sign in this way.
 1. Select **Marketplace offers**.
-1. In the textfield labeled **Search by offer alias and ID**, enter `twas-single-server-base-image`.
+1. In the textfield labeled **Search by offer alias and ID**, enter `2023-03-27-twas-single-server-base-image`.
 1. Select the one and only row.
 If you see more than one row, consult with management to see which one to select.
 1. In the left navigation panel, select **Plan overview**.
 1. On the next page, select the one and only plan.